-A 1-D Array or single-dimensional Array is a collection of linear data structure where each array element is a primitive data type that can not be divided further.
-For example
+A 1-D Array or single-dimensional Array is a collection of linear data structures where each array element is a primitive data type that can not be divided further.
+For example:

 int s_array s_array[1,2,3,4,5]

-A 2-D Array is a 1-D array where each element itself an array.
-2-D arrays can be represented as a Matrix.
+A 2-D Array is a 1-D array where each element itself is an array.
+2-D arrays can be represented as a matrix.
 For example:

 int array_2D; array_2D [ [1,2,3], [1,2,3], [1,2,3] ];